ModaleSiemens/app/README.md

 ## Usage

-This library exports the dependency `app` via Meson, so that you can add it as dependency in your project.
+This library exports the dependency `lib_app_dep` via Meson, so that you can add it as dependency in your project.

 The header you should include to use this library is `app.hpp`, which defines its entities inside the namespace `app`.